e-valuation/EvaP/README.md

 ## Contributing

 We'd love to see contributions, feel free to fork!
-You should probably branch off ``main``, the branch ``release`` is used for stable revisions.
+You should probably branch off `main`, the branch `release` is used for stable revisions.

 Before committing, run the following commands:
 - `./manage.py test` (runs the test suite)
-- `./manage.py lint` (runs the linter)
+- `./manage.py lint` (runs linting)
-- `./manage.py format` (applies automatic code formatting on Python files)
+- `./manage.py format` (applies automatic code formatting)

-or, to combine all three, simply run `./manage.py precommit`
+or, to combine all three, simply run `./manage.py precommit`.

-You can also set up `pylint`, `isort` and `black` in your IDE to avoid doing this manually all the time.
+You can also set up `pylint`, `isort`, `black` and `prettier` in your IDE to avoid doing this manually all the time.

 ## License